PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 Asarah recoiled in terror from the Wizard's unspeakable cruelty.

-"Oh no ,my dear, you mustn't worry.
+"Oh no, my dear, you mustn't worry.
 They don't feel pain.
 Not really.
 Not any more than a machine or an animal does."
 There was a terrible juicy crunching noise.
 Asarah looked away and screamed.
-She her a wet slap as what was left of the Orc was hit the stone floor.
+She her a wet slap as what was left of the Orc hit the stone floor.
 She couldn't help herself, shaking, she turned to look at remnants of that poor creature.
 A low, weezing moan rose from the fleshy pile on the floor.

 "Dispose of this one, Samga.
 It is defective," said Dimsbury.